Underground hydrogen storage: a crucial link in the energy transition

 • social embedding and acceptance.

 Remco: ‘We at TNO have been at the forefront of development of methods, models and techniques being used in this project, and will learn a lot about their use and value for a future demonstration project in the Netherlands.
 TNO is advising the Dutch government on policies to exploit the potential of green hydrogen.
-The results of the Austrian project are vital to this.’
+The results of this demonstration in Austria are vital to this.’

 Making innovation applicable